orgvue2/gizmocookbook/README.md

 Gizmo Cookbook
 =======

 This cookbook is the collection of Gizmo expression recipes.
-It covers basic grammar of Gizmo language, common expressions and optimisation tips.
+It covers the basic grammar of Gizmo language, common expressions and optimisation tips.

 Most of the examples are based on 1505 Dataset, the practice dataset used in official OrgVue training.